Neuropsychological and Educational Assessments

 A Comprehensive and Supportive Approach to Assessment

 Psychologists practising at Offspring Health provide neurodevelopmental assessments for children, adolescents, and young adults that comprehensively explore socio-emotional functioning, intellectual development, and academic achievement.
+Our assessments contribute to the diagnosis of a range of neurodevelopmental, neurological, and emotional disorders.
 Assessments include a detailed review of core cognitive processes such as language, memory, processing speed, attention, and executive functioning alongside review of day-to-day adaptive functioning.

 Neurodevelopmental and educational assessments help families understand the relationship between a young person’s brain development, thinking skills, and behaviour.
 This insight supports learning, social growth, and the development of effective study and vocational pathways.